Progress Report

 2. Outcome so far

-Using the typhoon simulation tank and the momentum budget and profile method, we estimated the momentum flux and drag coefficient at a fetch distance of 20 m under conditions with wind speeds up to 40 m/s.
-This momentum budget method successfully achieved precise observations at medium to high wind speeds.
-By combining this with the profile method using vertical wind speed distribution measurements obtained by Pitot tubes (Fig. 2), we proposed a more reliable model formula.
+Using the momentum budget method and profile method, we estimated the momentum flux and drag coefficient at a fetch distance of 20 m under conditions with wind speeds up to 40 m/s.
+Momentum budget method successfully achieved precise observations at medium to high wind speeds.
+Next, we examined the peak enhancement factor (γD, Fig 2) that accounts for wave spectra.
+Our results showed good agreement with previous experiments.
+The wind wave development was suppressed at high wind speeds.
+These results confirmed that changing in the wind wave development under high wind speeds are related to regime shifts in momentum transport, regardless of fetch length.

 3. Future plans